Overview:

 Please note: Due to high demand, nominations that do not include detailed information addressing the following three prompts, will not be considered.

-• MERIT: What factors influenced your admission of this student?
-Where does this student rank among applicants?
-If known, include competitive offers from other institutions.
+- MERIT: What factors influenced your admission of this student?
+Where does/did this student rank among applicants/current students?
+If known, include competitive offers from other institutions or describe progress in the program.
 Please include any additional information you feel is relevant regarding the student’s merit (600 words max).

-• DIVERSITY: Provide general statistics on underrepresented students in your program and/or discipline.
+- DIVERSITY: Provide general statistics on underrepresented students in your program and/or discipline.
 How will/does this student add to the diversity of your program?
 What diverse perspectives will/do they bring to your program, by past experiences and achievements, by community involvement, or by scholarship?
-Please include any additional information you feel is relevant regarding the student’s diverse perspective (600 words max).
+Please include any additional information you feel is relevant regarding the student’s diverse perspectives (600 words max).

 For incoming students, please indicate why this award is important for recruiting this candidate.